University of South Alabama

 Bob was born in Tallahassee, but grew up with his time split between New Orleans and Ft.
 Walton Beach, FL.
 He graduated from Spring Hill College in 1964, and received his MS (1966) and PhD (1970) degrees from Florida State.
 During his graduate days he was also an instructor of Biology at Florida A&M.

-He has taught at the University of South Alabama since 1972, where he is presently chairman of the Department of Marine Sciences, director of the Alabama Center for Estuarine Studies, and heads the Alabama Oyster Restoration program.
+He taught at the University of South Alabama from 1972 to 2013, where he was chairman of the Department of Marine Sciences and director of the Alabama Center for Estuarine Studies, and where he headed the Alabama Oyster Restoration program.
 He was associate director of the Dauphin Island Sea Lab for ten years.
 He edited the marine journal Northeast Gulf Science (now Gulf of Mexico Science) for twenty years, and for four years was editor of Systematic Zoology, a premier international journal devoted to evolutionary theory.

 He served on the Board of Governors of the American Society of Ichthyologists and Herpetologists, and was president of its southeastern division.
 He was appointed to the Gulf of Mexico Fishery Management Council in 1991, served as its chairman during 1996-1997 and again from 1999-2000, and was reappointed to the Council in 2005, and elected vice-chairman in 2007, and chairman in 2009.
 The Councils, created by Congress, are charged with management of the nation's marine fishery resources.
 He is a consultant to the Alabama Coastal Conservation Association.